npm package discovery and stats viewer.

 • AI Code Reviewers → Powerful, but you can't trust them.
 Did they actually check what you care about?
 Can you customize them with your team's specific rules?

-Threadline solves this by running separate, parallel, highly focused AI-powered reviews - each focused on a single, specific concern.
-Your coding standards live in your repository as markdown files, version-controlled and always in sync with your codebase.
-Each threadline gets its own dedicated AI check, ensuring focused attention on what matters to your team.
+Threadline solves this by running separate, parallel, highly focused AI-powered reviews - each focused on a single, specific concern or pattern: the stuff that takes engineers months to internalise - and they keep forgetting.
+Your coding patterns live in your repository as 'Threadline' markdown files, version-controlled and always in sync with your codebase.
+Each threadline is its own AI agent, ensuring focused attention on what matters to your team.

 What Makes Threadline Different?

-• 🎯 Focused Reviews - Instead of one AI trying to check everything, Threadline runs multiple specialized AI reviewers in parallel.
+• Focused Reviews - Instead of one AI agent checking everything, Threadline runs multiple specialized AI reviewers in parallel.
 Each threadline focuses on one thing and does it well.

 Installation